JohnGrime/MolecularUtilities/Programs/README.md

 _Generate near-equidistant points on the surface of a sphere using poyhedral subdivision._

-This functionality can be useful when you require more regularity in the point spacing vs [SphereArbitrary](#SphereArbitrary)
+This functionality can be useful when you require more regularity in the point spacing vs [SphereArbitrary](#SphereArbitrary).
+However, due to the nature of polyhedral subdivision, it may not be possible to return _exactly_ the number of points requested; is the precise number of points is important, be sure to check the output or simply use [SphereArbitrary](#SphereArbitrary) instead.

 Running the program with no command line options reveals a brief user guide: